 The temperate climate, the trees, the early summer setting, and the slow-moving pace create a pastoral backdrop for relaxing and listening to great music with family and friends.
 It's hard to imagine a better way to kick off the lazy days of summer.

 The focus of the Live Oak Music Festival is, of course, the main stage performances.
 With musicians from all over the United States and across the globe performing, this hub of the festival is the gathering place for everyone to hear and see some of the finest entertainers anywhere do what they do best: play music.
-Ranging from traditional, folk, bluegrass and gospel, to blues, jazz, classical and world music, and touching most genres in between, the main stage provides cultural entertainment and education.
+Ranging from traditional folk, bluegrass and gospel, to blues, jazz, soul and world music, and touching most genres in between, the main stage provides cultural entertainment and education.
 The music on the main stage is engineered by a top-notch crew, so the sound is second to none for an outdoor venue.

-While all this is going on, AKORN Radio, our solar-powered, on-site station, broadcasts live the festival events as they happen, including the mainstage, the workshops and other events.
+While all this is going on, aKORN Radio, our solar-powered, on-site station, broadcasts live the festival events as they happen, including the main stage, the workshops and other events.
 This keeps everyone aware of all that is unfolding inside the festival gates throughout the three days.